wepay/wepay-ios/README.md

 + Merchant payment methods - to be used in apps where merchants collect payments from their customers

 The WePay iOS SDK supports the following payment methods
- - Card Swiper: Using a Card Swiper, a merchant can accept in-person payments by swiping a consumer's traditional magnetic strip card.
- - Card Dipper: Using an Card Dipper, a merchant can accept in-person payments by prosessing a consumer's EMV-enabled chip card.
+- Card Reader: Using an EMV Card Reader, a merchant can accept in-person payments by prosessing a consumer's EMV-enabled chip card.
+Traditional magnetic stripe cards can be processed as well.
- - Manual Entry: The Manual Entry payment method lets consumer and merchant apps accept payments by allowing the user to manually enter card info.
+- Manual Entry (Consumer/Merchant): The Manual Entry payment method lets consumer and merchant apps accept payments by allowing the user to manually enter card info.

 ## Installation